What is a charter school?

 Yes we do.
 Please make sure the application is received by the regular application deadline.

-What grades are in enrolling at VOICE Charter school?
+What grades are we enrolling at VOICE Charter school?

-For 2014-2015, we will have Kindergarten through seventh grade.
-Eventually, we will have all grades up to eighth grade.
-The enrollment lottery for the next academic year will be held in the spring, though we do except applications for the waitlist throughout the year.
+For 2016-2017, we will have Kindergarten through eighth grade.
+The enrollment lottery for the next academic year will be held in the spring, though we do accept applications for the waitlist throughout the year.

 Who can apply to VOICE Charter school?